Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 How cold is it in the Upper Midwest today?
 It's so cold that if you toss boiling hot water in the air, it may immediately evaporate.
 (Be careful out there and always check which way the wind is blowing, folks.
 People tend to scald themselves doing this.)

+A polar vortex, as NOAA explains here, is a large area of low pressure and cold air surrounding the Earth's poles.
+The "vortex" is the counter-clockwise flow of air that helps keep the colder air close to the poles.
+On occasion throughout winter, the vortex will expand, and send cold air southward with the jet stream.

-While we're cooped up inside, we called Greg Carbin, who's in charge of NOAA's Weather Prediction Center Forecast Operations Branch, to answer our questions about this blasted polar vortex sweeping the northern parts of the U.S.
+While we're cooped up inside, we called Greg Carbin, who is in charge of NOAA's Weather Prediction Center Forecast Operations Branch, to answer our questions about this blasted polar vortex sweeping the Northern parts of the U.S.

 He shared one fact that blew our minds: The difference in temperatures across the contiguous U.S. on Wednesday is nearly 120 degrees.
 A temperature of minus 44 was measured in Bottineau, N.D., while temperatures in Imperial Valley, Calif., hit 74 degrees and rising.